-One of the featured photos in the article, of course, is Fernandina’s historic district’s main corridor, Centre Street.
-And while not identified, Amelia Park is also pictured in the article (one photo is the church in this neo-traditional community, as well as a home in this neighborhood).
+One of the featured photos in the article, of course, is Fernandina’s main corridor, Centre Street, in the downtown historic district.
+And while not identified, the Amelia Park neighborhood is also pictured in the article.

 There are a few things mentioned in the overview of Fernandina, however, that are a bit off the mark.
-One of them is “your neighbors are mostly retired.”
-Well, this is accurate in some communities, such as the luxury golf resorts, Amelia Island Plantation and Summer Beach and yesteryear-styled Amelia Park.
+One of them — “your neighbors are mostly retired.”
+Well, this is accurate in some communities, such as the luxury golf resorts, Amelia Island Plantation and Summer Beach and the neo-traditional Amelia Park.